dancer1325/okhttp/docs/features/events.md

 Events
 ======

+* Events
+  * allows
-Events allow you to capture metrics on your application’s HTTP calls.
-Use events to monitor:
+    * capturing metrics | your application’s HTTP calls
+  * uses
+    * monitoring
+      * TODO:
       * The size and frequency of the HTTP calls your application makes.
 If you’re making too many calls, or your calls are too large, you should know about it!
       * The performance of these calls on the underlying network.
 If the network’s performance isn’t sufficient, you need to either improve the network or use less of it.

 ### EventListener